For many students and families, the end of the school year also signals the end of access to school-provided free and reduced price meals.

 Every summer, the Food Bank partners with 40-60 feeding sites to help keep young people nourished and healthy.
 As a sponsor of the USDA’s Summer Food Service Program (SFSP), the Food Bank distributes more than 80,000 meals through daily deliveries to each location during the summer.
 Breakfast and lunch are provided daily by the Food Bank, as well as kid-friendly treats.

-We don’t stop there—the Food Bank also strives to provide healthy snacks in our “Summer Take-Home Nutrition” bags.
-They are offered to every site and are for children to take home and enjoy over the weekend.
-The bags contain precut veggies, fresh fruit, granola bars, milk and 100% juice.
-Since its inception in 2011, the Food Bank has distributed over 75,000 nutrition bags.
+We don’t stop there—the Food Bank also strives to provide healthy snacks in our Summer Take Home Nutrition Nags.
+They are offered at every site and are for children to take home and enjoy over the weekend.
+The bags contain pre-cut vegetables, fresh fruit, granola bars, milk, and 100% juice.
+Since the program’s inception in 2011, the Food Bank has distributed more 75,000 nutrition bags.

 Donate to the Food Bank!
 Every dollar you donate can be leveraged to purchase about 14 dollars-worth of food children struggling with hunger.